kevinzakka/learn-linalg/notes.md

 ### Symmetric Gaussian Elimination

 Instead of seeking arbitrary lower and upper triangular factors L and U, Cholesky decomposition constructs a lower triangular matrix L whose transpose L.T can itself serve as the upper triangular part (remember that the transpose of a lower triangular matrix is upper triangular).

+A = LL^T

+This factorization is sometimes referred to as "taking the square root" of the matrix A.